3astbeast/RedTail-Auto-VWAP/README.md

 ---

-**IMPORTANT INSTALLATION INSTRUCTIONS**

-This indicator uses Windows Voice for alerts instead of Ninja Trader's built in beeps, honks and blips.
-If you install this .cs file and get an error on compilation, your NT install is missing a required .dll.
-See step #7 below:

-1. Download the .cs file from the indicator's repository
-2. Copy the .cs to documents\Ninja Trader 8\bin\custom\indicators
-3. Open Ninja Trader (if not already open)
-4. In control center, go to New --> Ninja Script Editor
-5. Expand the Indicator Tree, find your new indicator, double click to open it
-6. At the top of the Editor window, click the "Compile" button
-7. If you get an error on compilation, do the following: Open Ninja Compiler, right click and choose references.
-Click add.
-Browse to this: C:\Windows\Microsoft.NET\assembly\GAC_MSIL\System.Speech\v4.0_4.0.0.0__31bf3856ad364e35\System.Speech.dll
-8. After that .dll is referenced, the indicator will compile successfully.

----

 ## Overview

 RedTail Auto VWAP automatically calculates and plots up to 9 different VWAP anchors along with NY Opening Range and Day Initial Balance zones.
 Every VWAP type resets automatically at the appropriate anchor point — no manual drawing required.
 The indicator uses SharpDX rendering for performance, is fully EST timezone-aware, and includes a voice alert system that announces VWAP touches and approaches with the instrument name.